genio/test-spelling/README.md

 This function will show any spelling errors as diagnostics.

 \* **NOTE:** This only tests using bytes.
-This is not decoded content, etc. Do not expect this to work with unicode content, for example.
+This is not decoded content, etc. Do not expect this to work with Unicode content, for example.
 This uses an open with no layers and no decoding.

 ## get\_pod\_parser